sfall-team/sfall/docs/hooks.md

 ## Hooks compatibility

-To aid in mods compatibility, avoid using hs_xxx .int scripts.
-Instead it is recommended to use a normal global script combined with register_hook_proc or register_hook.
+To aid in mods compatibility, avoid using `hs_xxx` .int scripts.
+Instead it is recommended to use a normal global script combined with `register_hook_proc` or `register_hook`.

 Example setup for a hook-script based mod: